-Requests for creating train paths for test traffic:
+4.2.2.2 Requests for creating train paths for test traffic

-For test traffic requiring the inclusion in the time schedule of impact safety requirements (line stops, overspeeding, emergency braking, the dam of the neighboring lane, prohibition of crossing or overtaking, ERTMS tests, homologation and rolling stock test,), the application must be sent no later than 15 business days before the first day of circulation.
+For test traffic requiring the inclusion in the time schedule of impact safety requirements (line stops, over speeding, emergency braking, the dam of the neighboring lane, prohibition of crossing or overtaking, ERTMS tests, homologation and rolling stock test,

+....), the application must be sent no later than 15 business days before the first day of circulation.

-The application must include all the necessary technical elements, stabilized and finalized (ATE, test plan, ...)
+The application must include all the necessary technical elements, stabilized and finalized (Exceptional Transport Notice, Special Safety Notice, Acceptance on the Luxembourg rail network, test plan, ...)

-4.2.2.2 Allocation of train paths
+4.2.2.3 Allocation of train paths

-Train paths are allocated according to the allocation process and calendar indicated in the following sections 4.3 and 4.4, for a maximum period corresponding to the service timetable.
+Train paths are allocated according to the allocation process and calendar indicated in the section 4.5, for a maximum period corresponding to the service timetable.
 Paths attributed to an applicant can only be transferred to a railway undertaking if the applicant is not a railway undertaking itself.